Ali-Hider/DU-ICOG/README.md

-# DU-ICOG
+# ICOG Web Portal

-React frontend for the International Center for Ocean Governance (ICOG) at Dhaka University.
-Full-stack implementation in progress, starting with responsive header, navbar, and hero banner.
+This is the **frontend** of the web portal for the **International Center for Ocean Governance (ICOG)**, Dhaka University.
+The project will evolve into a **full-stack application** to provide a modern, responsive platform for the center.

+## Current Features
+- Responsive header with logo
+- Navigation bar
+- Hero/banner section

+## Tech Stack
+- **Frontend:** React, Tailwind CSS